EquiFox/KsDumper/README.md

 Considering the nature of this project, it is highly recommended to run it in a `Virtual Environment`.
 I am not responsible for any crash or damage that could happen to your system.

+**Important**: This tool makes no attempt at hiding itself.
+If you target protected games, the anti-cheat might flag this as a cheat and ban you after a while.
+Use a `Virtual Environment` !

 ## References
 - https://github.com/not-wlan/drvmap
 - https://github.com/Zer0Mem0ry/KernelBhop